rust-lang/book/second-edition/src/ch13-01-closures.md

 needed.

-The `Cacher` takes care of the logic necessary to ensure we aren’t calling the expensive calculation more than we need to be so that `generate_workout` can focus on the business logic.
+The `Cacher` takes care of the logic necessary to ensure we aren’t calling the expensive calculation more than we need to, so that `generate_workout` can focus on the business logic.
 Caching values is a more generally useful behavior that we might want to use in other parts of our code with other closures as well.
 However, there are a few problems with the current implementation of